A topic from the subject of Experimentation in Chemistry.

 Procedure:

-2. To each beaker, add 5 mL of hydrochloric acid and 5 mL of potassium iodide solution.
+2. To each beaker, add a precisely measured volume (e.g., 5 mL) of hydrochloric acid and a precisely measured volume (e.g., 5 mL) of potassium iodide solution using pipettes.

-5. Plot a graph of the time versus the initial concentration of sodium thiosulfate.
+6. Plot a graph of the initial rate versus the initial concentration of sodium thiosulfate.

-• The reaction is complete when the solution turns a deep blue-black color.
+• The reaction is complete when the solution turns a deep blue-black color due to the formation of iodine which reacts with starch.

 Significance:

-This experiment allows the determination of the rate constant of a chemical reaction.
-The rate constant is a measure of the speed of a reaction and can be used to predict the rate of the reaction under different conditions.
-This information is useful in various fields, such as chemical engineering, environmental science, and medicine.
+This experiment demonstrates the determination of the rate constant of a chemical reaction.
+The rate constant is a fundamental parameter in chemical kinetics, providing insights into reaction mechanisms and allowing predictions of reaction rates under various conditions.
+This knowledge is crucial in various fields, including chemical engineering, environmental science, and medicine.

 Share on: